Meet Our Director

 We are sad to report that after 23 glittering years as our Master Director, Claire Domenick has announced she will retire in 2023.

 Claire’s combination of musical excellence and a warm and fun-loving style have brought Greater Harrisburg an impressive array of honors, including the championship of the World Choir Games in 2012, multiple regional Sweet Adelines gold medals and the silver medal in the 2019 Sweet Adelines Harmony Classic contest.

 The chorus’s record-setting regional score in 2019 qualified Greater Harrisburg for the Super Bowl of women's barbershop music, Sweet Adelines International competition.
-After a two-year hiatus due to the Covid-19 Pandemic, Sweet Adelines' International Convention will return in September of 2022 and the chorus will take the competition stage in Phoenix, Ariz., where the chorus soared to a 13th-place finish.
+After a two-year hiatus due to the Covid-19 Pandemic, Sweet Adelines' International Convention returned in September of 2022 in Phoenix, Ariz., where the chorus soared to a 13th-place finish.

 For Claire, music has always been a family affair.
 She was drawn to barbershop harmony at a young age, performing with her sisters in a family quartet, The Busy Bees.
 The quartet appeared on shows all over the East Coast and even on TV’s “Ted Mack Amateur Hour.”

 She followed her mother into Sweet Adelines International, where she earned a world championship gold medal with the Valley Forge Chorus.

 An accomplished tenor, she has won several regional gold medals and sang with the 2000 Sweet Adelines International Quartet Champion Signature Sound.
 Claire’s daughter Nicole Domenick Hartshorn serves as chorus choreographer.